opoupeney/dfd/source/devguide/ref-dfx-studio.rst

 **Documentation**

 .. image:: ../images/devguide/dfx-help-documentation.png
+   :width: 600px

-*Documentation* displays the DreamFace documentation home page where developer can consult different documentation guides.
+*Documentation* displays the DreamFace documentation documentation which is presented in a series of guides.

+* The Getting Started Guide which provides tutorials for using the product.
+* The Reference Guide, a hands on reference to the product and
+* The Product Guide which gives a high level list of features and benefits, presents pricing and licensing.

+The documentation is searchable and you can easily navigate from section to section.

 |

 **Play with Samples**

 .. image:: ../images/devguide/dfx-help-playwithsamples.png
-   :width: 600px
+   :width: 500px

 This diplays the download page where developers can explore and download different examples of DreamFace components from